-Projects related to the use of resources and other activities on the site's territory, like urban projects, municipal development plans, etc., should be conceptually presented in order to generate and realise greater synergies and integrated collaborative approaches.
-Review of policies and strategic projects, related to climate change management has to be done.
+Projects related to the use of resources and other activities on the site's territory, such as urban projects, municipal development plans, etc., should be presented in order to generate and realise greater synergies and integrated collaborative approaches.
+Policies and strategic projects, related to climate change management should be reviewed.
 In terms of adaptation of biodiversity to climate change the following policies are relevant:

-- Review existing biodiversity strategies for relocation of species and habitats; - Review existing policies for combating invasive species and diseases; - Incorporate green infrastructure concepts in spatial planning policies; - Review existing fire prevention, management plans and policies.
+- Review of existing biodiversity strategies for relocation of species and habitats; - Review of existing policies for combating invasive species and diseases; - Incorporating green infrastructure concepts in spatial planning policies; - Review of existing fire prevention, management plans and policies.

-2.2.Abiotic information
+2.2 Abiotic information

-The basic information from the available information for the site should be mainly used for the description of the abiotic features, as follow:
+The basic available information should be used for the description of the abiotic features of the site, as follow: